lightward/mechanic-tasks/docs/accept-a-maximum-number-of-orders-per-day/README.md

 * [task.json](../../tasks/accept-a-maximum-number-of-orders-per-day.json) (for import/export)
 * [Task script](./script.liquid)

-This task works by monitoring the number of orders created per day, and clearing the inventory for all in-stock items when the daily order limit is reached.
-Optionally, this task can restore inventory to its original levels at midnight the next day, or on demand.
+This task works by setting your inventory to zero when the order limit is reached.
+(Specifically, this means setting inventory levels to 0 for all items that have a greater-than-zero inventory level.)
+There are no popups, or any specific messaging - your inventory will simply be dropped to zero, and if your shop is configured to stop selling out-of-stock products, your customers will be prevented from making additional purchases.

 ## Default options